spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 127.0.0.1      : ok=5   changed=2   unreachable=0   failed=0   skipped=0   rescued=0   ignored=0
 ```
 This playbook contains two main tasks: Gather EC2 facts and terminate the EC2 instance(s).
-Gather facts task use _ec2_instance_facts_ module to collect information based on filter - Tag/Key/Value - Tag/Name/ef-2node-awsec2-app.
+Gather facts task uses _ec2_instance_facts_ module to collect information based on filter - Tag/Key/Value - Tag/Name/ef-2node-awsec2-app.
 Results are collected under variable _ec2_ and displayed via debug module.
-Next task with _ec2_ module, based on ID's in variable _ec2.instances_ will set instance(s) state to absent (terminate it).
+Next task with _ec2_ module, based on ID's in variable _ec2.instances_, will set instance(s) state to absent (terminate it).

 <a name="EC2-instance-additional-scripts"></a>

 ## EC2 instance - Additional scripts.

-One of the plays in Ansible playbook will start, validate and stop nodes automatically displaying tasks results on the console.
-The instance(s) will not be terminated and the docker image will remain in place on the instance(s).
+One of the plays in Ansible playbook will start, validate and stop nodes automatically, displaying task results on the console.
+The instance(s) will not be terminated and the docker image will remain in place.
-During the execution of _mvn install_ command build process based on filtering module will create a custom bash scripts from predefined templates.
-Below lines from application _pom.xml_ file.
+During the execution of _mvn install_ command build process, the filtering module will create custom bash scripts from predefined templates.
+See fragment from application _pom.xml_ file below.
 ```xml
 ...
         <resources>